microsoft/RTVS-docs/editing.md

 **F1 Web Search String** Controls how search terms are passed to your search engine when you press CTRL+F1 on a term in the editor.
-By default the string is `R site:stackoverflow.com`, which replaces `R` with your search term.
+By default the string is `R site:stackoverflow.com`, which appends `R` to your search term.
 The `site:stackoverflow.com` is a directive to the search engine which tells it to scope the search to pages within the `stackoverflow.com` domain.
-You can edit this string to contain whatever you want; however you must retain the `R` token somewhere within your search string.

 **R Help Browser** Controls how help is displayed when you are searching the R documentation using F1, `?` or `??`.

-When set to `Automatic`, you will see help rendered within a tool window in Visual Studio.
+When set to `Automatic`, you will see help rendered using the appropriate window.
+For example, if you are rendering HTML help, it will appear within a tool window in Visual Studio.
+If you are rendering a PDF, it will render using the default PDF viewer on your computer.

 When set to `External`, you will see help rendered using your default web browser.

 ### History